albmar85-uoc/psa-tech-test/README.md

 ## Summary

-This implementation demonstrates a clean and extensible Stripe integration using PaymentIntents and Stripe Elements, following recommended patterns for secure and scalable payment processing.
+This implementation provides a simple Stripe integration using PaymentIntents and the Payment Element, following Stripe’s recommended patterns for secure payment processing.

-The architecture is intentionally simple but structured to evolve toward a production-ready partner integration with webhook-driven event handling and persistent order management.
+The architecture is intentionally lightweight and focused on clarity.
+While it is not production-ready, it is structured in a way that could be extended to support more robust features such as webhook-based event handling, improved error management, and persistent order storage.